jschuemann/nBio_docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OpenTOPAS user meeting at PTCOG
+OpenTOPAS (previously TOPAS) user meeting at PTCOG
 ===============================
 Are you attending PTCOG?
 Then come join us for an OpenTOPAS user meeting.